-- g) That as per license condition, developer are required to complete these projects within a span of 4 years from the date of issuance of environmental clearance since they fall in the category of special time bound project under Section 7B of the Haryana Development and Regulation of Urban Area Act 1975, for a normal Group Housing Project there is no such condition applied hence it is required that 4 years prescribed period for completion of construction of Project shall be hindrance free and if any prohibitory order is passed by competent authority like National Green Tribunal or Hon'ble Supreme Court then the same period shall be excluded from the 4 years period or moratorium shall be given in respect of that period also. - h) That in a similar case where such orders were brought before the Ld.
+- f) That as per license condition, developer are required to complete these projects within a span of 4 years from the date of issuance of environmental clearance since they fall in the category of special time bound project under Section 7B of the Haryana Development and Regulation of Urban Area Act 1975.
+However, for a normal Group Housing Project, there is no such condition applied hence, it is required that 4 years prescribed period for completion of construction of project shall be hindrance free and if any prohibitory order is passed by competent authority like National Green Tribunal or Hon'ble Supreme Court then the same period shall be excluded from the 4 years period or moratorium shall be given in respect of that period also. - g) That in a similar case where such orders were brought before the Ld.
 Authority was in Complaint No. 3890 of 2021 titled "Shuchi Sur and Anr. vs. M/s.
-Venetian LDF Projects LLP" which was decided on 17.05.2022, wherein the Hon'ble Authority was pleased to allow the grace period and hence, the benefit of the above affected 166 days need to be rightly given to the respondent. - i) That even the UPRERA Authority at Gautam Budh Nagar has provided benefit of 116 days to the developer on account of various orders of NGT and Hon'ble Supreme Court directing ban on construction activities in Delhi and NCR, 10 days for the period 01.11.2018 to 10.11.2018, 4 days for 26.70.2019 to 30.10.2019, 5 days for the period 04.11.2019 to 08.11.2019 and 102 days for the period 04.17.2019 to 74.02.2020.
-The Authority was also pleased to consider and provided benefit of 6 months to the developer on account of the effect of COVID also.
+Venetian LDF Projects LLP" which was decided on 17.05.2022, wherein the Hon'ble Authority was pleased to allow the grace period and hence, the benefit of the above affected 166 days need to be rightly given to the respondent.

-- j) That the Hon'ble UP REAT at Lucknow while deciding appeal No. 541 of 2011 in the matter of Arun Chauhan Versus Gaur sons Hi- Tech Infrastructure Pvt Ltd vide order dated 02.11.2021 has also granted the extension of 116 days to the promoter on account of delay in completion of construction on account of restriction/ban imposed by the Environment Pollution (Prevention & Control) Authority as well vide order of Hon'ble Supreme Court Dated 14.11.2019. - k) That Karnataka RERA vide notification No. K-RERA/Secy/04/2019-20 and No. RERA/SEC/CR-04/2019-20 has also granted 9 months extension in lieu of Covid-19 pandemic.
-Moreover, this Ld.
-Authority had in similar matters of the had allowed the benefit of covid grace period of 6 months in a no. of cases. - I) Despite there being several defaulters in the project, the respondent had to infuse funds into the project and have diligently developed the project in question.
+- h) That even the UPRERA Authority at Gautam Budh Nagar has provided benefit of 116 days to the developer on account of various orders of NGT and Hon'ble Supreme Court directing ban on construction activities in Delhi and NCR, 10 days for the period 01.11.2018 to 10.11.2018, 4 days for 26.70.2019 to 30.10.2019, 5 days for the period 04.11.2019 to 08.11.2019 and 102 days for the period 04.17.2019 to 74.02.2020.
+The Authority was also pleased to consider and provided benefit of 6 months to the developer on account of the effect of COVID also. - i) That the Hon'ble UP REAT at Lucknow while deciding appeal No. 541 of 2011 in the matter of Arun Chauhan Versus Gaur Sons Hi-Tech Infrastructure Pvt.
+Ltd. vide order dated 02.11.2021 has also granted the extension of 116 days to the promoter on account of delay in completion of construction on account of restriction/ban imposed by the Environment Pollution (Prevention & Control) Authority as well vide order of Hon'ble Supreme Court Dated 14.11.2019. - j) That despite there being several defaulters in the project, the respondent had to infuse funds into the project and had diligently developed the project in question.
 Despite the default caused, the respondent got sanctioned loan from SWAMIH fund of Rs.
 44.30 Crores to complete the project and has already invested Rs.
 35 Crores from the said loan amount towards the project.
-The respondent has already received the FIRE NOC, LIFT NOC, the sanction letter for water connection and electrical inspection report. - m) That the respondent has applied for occupation certificate on 08.12.2023.
-Once an application for grant of occupation certificate is submitted for approval in the office of the statutory authority concerned, respondent ceases to have any control over the same.
+The respondent has already received the FIRE NOC, LIFT NOC, the sanction letter for water connection and electrical inspection report. - k) That the respondent has applied for occupation certificate on 08.12.2023.
+It is pertinent to note that once an application for grant of occupation certificate is submitted for approval in the office of the statutory authority concerned, the respondent ceases to have any control over the Page 12 of 25 same.
 The grant of sanction of the occupation certificate is the prerogative of the concerned statutory authority over which the respondent cannot exercise any influence.
-Therefore, the time utilized by the statutory authority to grant occupation certificate to the respondent is required to be excluded from Page 13 of 27 computation of the time utilized for implementation and development of the project.
+Therefore, the time utilized by the statutory authority to grant occupation certificate to the respondent is required to be excluded from computation of the time utilized for implementation and development of the project.